-Communication with Facilities and Recommending Sites
+Communication with Clinical Education Sites and Recommending Sites

-The Directors of Clinical Education (DCE) and the clinical education site representative(s) manage communication regarding the establishment of a Clinical Education Agreement(s) and specific clinical education experiences for NU students.
-Clinical Education Agreements are mutually agreed upon and include, but are not limited to, a description of the roles and responsibilities of all involved parties.
-Clinical educators at affiliated sites offer clinical education experiences based on their available resources annually and before students and DCEs determine Clinical Education I-IV placements.
+The Directors of Clinical Education (DCEs) and the CE site representative(s) manage communication regarding the establishment of CE agreement(s) and specific CE experiences for students.
+CE agreements are mutually agreed upon and include, but are not limited to, a description of the roles and responsibilities of all stakeholders.
+Clinical educators at affiliated sites offer CE experiences based on their available resources annually and before students and DCEs determine CE I-IV placements.

-Students may recommend a maximum of two new clinical education sites by completing the Clinical Site Recommendation Form.
-Students should refer to the form posted on Exxat for clinical site recommendation procedures.
-If a Clinical Education Agreement with the recommended site is fully executed and the SCCE offers a clinical placement that fits the student's clinical education schedule, then the student who recommended the site will be pre-placed at that site unless a conflict of interest is identified.
-The above statement will only apply if the clinical education agreement has been signed by the University and the clinical site prior to the start of the relevant clinical education Selection and Match process.
+Students may recommend a maximum of two new CE sites by completing the Clinical Education Site Recommendation Form.
+Students should refer to the form posted on Exxat for additional information and directions.
+If a CE agreement with the recommended site is fully executed and the SCCE offers a CE slot that fits the recommending student's CE schedule, then the student who recommended the CE site will be pre-placed at that site unless a conflict of interest is identified.
+The above statement will only apply if the CE agreement has been signed by the University and the CE prior to the start of the associated CE selection and match process.

-If a student requests a clinical education experience at a site that already has a clinical education agreement with NU, and the site is able to offer a slot for the student's desired timeframe, the slot will appear on the list of learning opportunities for the selection and match process and be available for all students in the class.
+If a student requests a CE experience at an existing NU CE site with an active CE agreement, and the site offers a slot for the student's desired timeframe, the slot will be added to the learning opportunity list and be available for all students to select during the selection and match process.
 The requesting student is expected to include the slot on their learning opportunity list.
-If the slot is not matched with any student during the match process, then the DCEs will place the requesting student in the slot.
+If the slot is not matched with any student during the match process, then the DCEs will match the requesting student to the slot.